Paavo Talvela

-Paavo Juho Talvela (born Paavo Juho Thorén; 19 February 1897 – 30 September 1973) was a Finnish general of the infantry, Knight of the Mannerheim Cross and a member of the Jäger movement.
-He participated in the Eastern Front of World War I, the Finnish Civil War, the Finnish Kinship Wars, the Winter War and the Continuation War.
+Paavo Juho Talvela (born Paavo Juho Thorén; 19 February 1897 – 30 September 1973) was a Finnish general of the infantry and a member of the Jäger movement.
+He commanded major formations during the Winter War and the Continuation War, leading Finnish forces to victory at the Battle of Tolvajärvi in December 1939, and was the second person ever to receive the Mannerheim Cross.
+From 1942 to 1944 he served as the Finnish army's representative at the German high command.
+Talvela had earlier participated in the Eastern Front of World War I, the Finnish Civil War and the Finnish Kinship Wars.

-Talvela was also active in Finnish far-right politics, being involved in both the founding of the Academic Karelia Society and in the Lapua Movement.
-In 1940, he was also involved in talks with Germany about forming a Finnish Jäger battalion as part of the Wehrmacht.
+Outside the army, Talvela was active in radical nationalist politics during the interwar period, being involved in the founding of the Academic Karelia Society and in the Lapua Movement, for which he organized the Peasant March of 1930.
+He also held senior positions in Finnish business, including as deputy director of the state alcohol monopoly Oy Alkoholiliike Ab and as director of the transport company Pohjolan Liikenne.
+He resigned from active military service four times during his career — to volunteer in the Kinship Wars or to take civilian positions — and has been described as "Finland's most senior reserve officer".

-Early life
+Early life and Jäger Movement

-Paavo Juho Talvela (originally Thorén) was born 19 January 1897 to farmer parents Johan Fredrik Thorén and Helena Uino in Helsingin maalaiskunta.
+Paavo Juho Talvela (originally Thorén) was born on 19 February 1897 to farmer parents Johan Fredrik Thorén and Helena Uino in Helsingin maalaiskunta.
 One of eleven children, Talvela enrolled in secondary education, but became involved in the Jäger Movement, where Finnish volunteers received military training in Germany, leaving for Germany in 1916.
 While in Germany, the Finnish volunteers formed the 27th Royal Prussian Jäger Battalion, fighting for the Imperial German Army on the Eastern Front of World War I. During this time, Talvela saw combat in battles in the regions of Misa and Gulf of Riga, but was sent to Sweden and Finland for "special tasks" in 1917.
-He was arrested on the Finno-Swedish border and detained by Swedish authorities for multiple months.
+He was arrested at the border between Finland and Sweden and detained by Swedish authorities for several months.
 In late 1917, Talvela was able to enter Finland by traveling to Turku via Åland.
 In December 1917, Talvela moved from Turku to Vimpeli, where he would act as a military instructor.
-During 1918, Talvela took part in the Finnish Civil War on the side of the Whites under the pseudonym Strömsten.
-In 1918, Talvela was promoted from the private-equivalent rank of jäger directly to a lieutenant of the Finnish Army.